 What does this mean for you?

-- Below 25 WPM: You're a beginner.
-Focus on learning proper finger placement and home row.
+- Below 25 WPM: You are a beginner.
+Focus on learning proper finger placement and the home row.

-- 25-40 WPM: You're at average level.
+- 25-40 WPM: You are at an average level.
 Daily practice with 1-minute tests will help you improve quickly.

 - 40-55 WPM: You have good speed!
 Most office jobs require 40-50 WPM.
 Take our free certificate to add to your resume.